 Green Business Grants

-A new grant round will open early 2021.
+The latest round .
 You will be able to apply for up to £15,000 per business to pay for 40% of the eligible capital costs.
 A free Decarbonisation Plan will be provided to help you.
 Full details of how to apply will be available on the WECA webpage when the grant is launched.
 If you would like to register your interest, first check whether you are likely to be eligible using the list below and then leave your contact details here.This is a grant up to £15k for SMEs.
 The grant window will run until the end of June.

 Free Bike Stands